entur/tlv-pull-parser/README.md

 if(rootTemplate != null) {
   LenientTlvPullParser proprietaryTemplate = rootTemplate.parseTagLengthValuePayload(0xA5); // skip to tag + drill down
   if(proprietaryTemplate != null) {
-     // process application labal and so on
+     // process application label and so on
   }
 }
 ```

 where each call to `parseTagLengthValuePayload` returns a child `LenientTlvPullParser` which works on the same buffer,
 but with different offsets.
-Consuming all child parser contents before accessing the parent parser is not necessary.
+Consuming all child parser contents before accessing the parent parser again is not necessary.

 # Release
 Release version is determined from the latest release tag.
 Add `[major|minor|patch]` to the commit message to control version increment.